tvaucher/youtube-viz/processbook.md

 These plots are basically a superposition of charts which are filled with transparency.
 This allow the user to see clearly the exact shape of each chart.
 The limitation is that the more categories there are, the more confusing the plot becomes.
 As we had 7 categories to plot, it was too much for such a graph.
 Hence, we decided to implement something new: it works the same that the above area chart, but without transparency: we only show the lowermost color.
 At any timestamp, you can know the categories ranking by looking at vertical color interleaving.

 The implementation of this graph was quite challenging.
-To get coherent result, we had to look at our time series to find the critical indexes where any two series were crossing each other.
+To get coherent results, we had to look at our time series to find the critical indexes where any two series were crossing each other.
 Then we had to stroke the charts.
 With the help of the method [getPointAtLength()](https://developer.mozilla.org/en-US/docs/Web/API/SVGGeometryElement/getPointAtLength), we could iterate along the paths to find the exact timestamp (with some delta approximation, expressed in pixel) where the charts were crossing.
 Once we had the exact intersections timestamps, we then fill the chart in the order they had to appear between any 2 critical timestamps with the help of a clip-path.
 As this computation was taking a lot of time, we had to optimize it by retaining only the indexes that were in the visible area of the graph and computing the intersection value with an error that was expressed in pixel.
 This was the most efficient way to provide to the user eyes a clean result independently of how much he was zooming in the graph.
 At that time, the computation time was small enough to provide the user a nice experience, but there were too many elements in the canvas.
 This was making the web page lag when the mouse was on hover the graph.
 To get rid of this, we had to skip the rendering of the charts which width were smaller than a certain pixel tolerance.
 In the final version, we decided to compute the chart interleaving 500ms after the user ended to scroll in the graph.